Top Menu

 4. CLEAN UP

 You can now remove that piece of loose turf or soil.
-You're going to end up with a little trench that gives the flower bed a sharp line.
+You'll end up with a little trench that gives the flower bed a sharp line.

 how to edge flower beds with a half moon edger

-I didn't remove much turf, it was mainly soil and mulch that I threw back into the flower bed using the same half-moon edger.
+I didn't remove much turf; I threw mainly soil and mulch back into the flower bed using the same half-moon edger.

 How to edge flower beds